wmmae/wmma_extension/README.md

 **Important!!**

 Tensor Core does not have backward compatibility.
-Please specify appropriate virtual architecture for real GPU when you use this library.
+Please specify an appropriate virtual architecture for real GPU when you use this library.
-For instance, the program which is compiled with `-arch=sm_70` does not work correctly on Ampare GPUs.
+For instance, a program which is compiled with `-arch=sm_70` does not work correctly on Ampare GPUs.

 ## Required
 - CUDA (9.2 or later)